lsst-sitcom/sitcomtn-118/.ipynb_checkpoints/index-checkpoint.rst

     :width: 70%
     :align: center

-    *Injected degrees of freedom for each camera defocus to generate donuts.*
+    *Injected degrees of freedom, or the baseline optical state of the telescope with ComCam prior to the aforementioned defocus values.*